-On your first day of Launch, you will find out which House you are in, and you will immediately begin interacting with fellow House members and your House director.
+On your first day of Launch, you will find out which House you are in, and you will immediately begin interacting with fellow House members.
 Within your House, you will join a smaller Doctoring group with 10-12 students that is led by two faculty instructors.
 One of these faculty members will become your personal leadership coach.

 Your M-Home experience embraces community building, coaching, well-being, creating a culture of authenticity and peer mentorship and development.

-The role of your faculty coach is to provide guidance and support throughout your entire time in medical school.
-You will meet one-on-one regularly with your coach to help identify and achieve your goals.
-Together you will develop a learning plan that evolves as your training progresses.
-In addition to the peers and faculty coaches within your House, you have access to a dedicated House Counselor, a comprehensive collection of insider info through the Med Students Gateway sponsored by the Office of Medical Student Education, and many resources available through our Office for Health Equity and Inclusion.
+In addition to the peers and Doctoring faculty coaches within your House, you have access to a dedicated House Counselor, a comprehensive collection of insider info through the Med Students Gateway sponsored by the Office of Medical Student Education, and many resources available through our Office for Health Equity and Inclusion.
 These are just a handful of the people you can count on in your Med School Squad.

 Did You Know?